Member since 2003

 Private car parking on site

 Children welcome.
 Standard rooms accommodate one extra child, family rooms up to 2 children.
 Bed charge is £25 for Z-beds for children up to 12 years old sharing a room with parents, breakfast is priced at £12 for children up to 12 and £21 for children older than 12.
 Children under 2 stay for free and cots can be provided free of charge.
 No children in Restaurant after 7pm.
+Families with children under 11 are able to dine from the relaxed bar menu in the comfort of the Drawing Room or Cedar Bar.
+This is to ensure the comfort of both our families and all of our other guests.

 The most striking feature within the grounds is the avenue of lime trees.
 Planted circa 1716 as a 19th century gentlemen's vista rather than as an entrance way, the avenue is the longest line of limes in England.
 Walk to the far end and find a special 25 foot silver birch planted in 2006 commemorating the 25th Anniversary of Exclusive Hotels and Venues.
 Take a seat on the specially commissioned arched seating surrounding the tree, admiring the view back up the avenue to the beautiful William and Mary house.